Maitreya71/Divvy-bikes-data-insights/README.md

 ### 📌 How to Run

 1. Clone the repository
-2. Open and run `Analyzing_divvytripdata.ipynb` in Jupyter to view EDA
+2. Open and run `Analyzing_divvy_tripdata.ipynb` and `trips-4yr.ipynb` in Jupyter notbook to view EDA
 3. Open `divvy_dashboard.pbix` in Power BI Desktop to explore visual insights